inasbosch/benchmarking_KGEMs_oligogenic/README.md

 In order to integrate these files in the repository, add them in the folder `benchmarking_KGEMs_oligogenic/results/top_models`.

-The file `bock_pickled.bin` - a binary file containing the BOCK knowledge graph - can also be found with this link and should be added in the folder `benchmarking_KGEMs_oligogenic/data/Datasets`.
+The file `bock_new.graphml` - a GraphML file containing the BOCK knowledge graph - can also be found on Zenodo (https://doi.org/10.5281/zenodo.14979916) and should be added in the folder `benchmarking_KGEMs_oligogenic/data/Datasets`.
+Then run `python3 generate_bock.py` to generate the binary file 'bock_pickled.bin'.

 ## Tutorial